ibm-cloud-docs/track-spend-with-cloudability/plan.md

 3. Add the Operator (user, service ID, trusted profile) as a [member of the access group](/docs/account?topic=account-groups&interface=ui#add-users-ag).
 4. Create an API Key if the Operator is a [user](/docs/account?topic=account-userapikey&interface=ui) or [service ID](/docs/account?topic=account-serviceidapikeys&interface=ui).
 Alternatively use [{{site.data.keyword.IBM_notm}} Secrets Manager to manage the IAM credentials](/docs/secrets-manager?topic=secrets-manager-iam-credentials&interface=ui) of your service ID.

 It is recommended to store any user or service [API keys in Secrets Manager](/docs/secure-enterprise?topic=secure-enterprise-authorize-project&interface=ui).
-Secrets manager allows you to easily rotate credentials and prevents exposing highly privileged credentials to any users who are responsible for the running and management of the project that is used to run the DA.
+Secrets manager allows you to easily rotate credentials and prevents exposing highly privileged credentials to any users who are responsible for the running and management of the project that is used to run the deployable architecture.
 {: recommend}